 Tight Diabetes Control

-Keeping your blood glucose levels as close to normal as possible can be a lifesaver.
-Tight control can prevent or slow the progress of many complications of diabetes, giving you extra years of healthy, active life.
-But tight control is not for everyone and it involves hard work.
+Managing blood glucose can prevent or slow the progress of many complications of diabetes, giving you extra years of healthy, active life.

 No one knows why high glucose levels cause complications in people with diabetes.
 But keeping glucose levels as low as possible prevents or slows some complications.